Kiwiburn 2021 Tickets Will Be On Sale Later in the Year.

 - The ticket price for the 2021 event is still to be confirmed.

 The 2020 event cost $195.00 + $4.71 booking fee.

-- In order to purchase a ticket to Kiwiburn 2020 – Eclectic Decade, you must have a Kiwiburner Profile.
+- In order to purchase a ticket to Kiwiburn 2021, you must have a Kiwiburner Profile.
 If you already have a Kiwiburner Profile from a previous year, you will need to confirm your details for the 2021 event.
 Kiwiburner Profile Registration will open before ticket sales.

 - Children (age 15 and under) also require a ticket.
 There is no charge for this ticket.
 See further down the page for more information.